200 miles of trails

-In 2009, the first Champlain Area Trails (CATS) trail opened to the public, giving visitors and residents alike a new perspective on the woods and waters of the Lake Champlain Region.
-Today there are 150 miles of easy-to-moderate paths for hikers, nature lovers, and bird watchers to explore.
-Look for the CATS trail markers and you’ll be guided to wildflower-infused meadows, easy-to-reach views of the Adirondack High Peaks, and rock outcrops that overlook Lake Champlain as it glistens against a backdrop of Vermont’s Green Mountains.
+In 2009, Champlain Area Trails (CATS) trail published its earliest trail map highlighting the first new hiking trails it created along with the few existing other trails.
+This gave visitors and residents alike a new perspective on recreational opportunities in the woods and waters of the Lake Champlain Region.
+Today the CATS Trail Map for 2018-2019 features 87 trails totaling over 200 miles of easy-to-moderate paths for hikers, nature lovers, and bird watchers to explore.
+Follow the CATS trail markers, state trail signs, and local trail paint blazes and you’ll be guided through lush forests to wildflower-infused meadows, easy-to-reach views of the Adirondack High Peaks, and rock outcrops that overlook Lake Champlain as it glistens against a backdrop of Vermont’s Green Mountains.
 The Adirondack Coast is a place where big water meets big mountains, and it’s open for exploration.

 A legacy of making connections

 Part of the CATS mission is to connect the communities of the region via an ever-expanding network of “Hike the Lake” trails.
-To that end, the non-profit organization has created more than 55 paths and protected 495 acres of land in the region.
-Some of those trails will be part of a 30-mile loop between Westport and Essex.
+To that end, the non-profit organization has created more than 34 trails, publicized 53 additional trails, and protected 875 acres of land in the region.
+Some of those trails are part of a 30-mile loop between Westport and Essex.
 The long-term plans include extending the trail system to neighboring towns around Lake Champlain and eventually connecting them to trails in the Adirondack Mountains, Vermont, and Quebec.

-The folks at CATS are always busy planning new routes, so be sure to see what's new every time you visit the Adirondack Coast!
+The folks at CATS are always busy planning new routes, so be sure to pick up a map and see what's new every time you visit the Adirondack Coast!